aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellshelper/_index.md

 ```

-the number of significant digits.
+Gets the number of significant digits.
 The default value is 17.
 Only could be 15 or 17 now.

 **Returns:**
 int